 – ELPAG Award for the best talk in the ELPAG track

 All early career scientists who have applied during the abstract submission are nominees for the awards.
-Each nominee must be first author (i.e. presenting author) of the abstract submitted for spoken presentation and should not be more than four years post-doctoral and not a Principal Investigator (P.I.).
+Each nominee must be first author (i.e. presenting author) of the abstract submitted for spoken presentation and should not have more than four years post-doctoral work experience and not a Principal Investigator (P.I.).

 The best scored abstracts, which could not be selected for oral presentation, will automatically compete for the ESHG Poster Awards.

 Note: To have a more precise definition of the target group, the Scientific Programme Committee has decided to change the label “Young Investigator Awards” to “Early Career Awards”.
-This is to portray that the criterion for candidature is not the researcher’s age, but his/her career level (maximum four years post-doctoral).
+This is to portray that the criterion for candidature is not the researcher’s age, but his/her career level (maximum four years post-doctoral work experience).